sitwithariadne/website/src/the-narcissists-prayer.md

 >
 > **B:**  Shit happens.

-## 5. And if it was, I didn't mean it - Redirect
+## 5. And if it was, I Didn't Mean It - Redirect

 Moving the goalposts.